Milagros Frías: Biography

 Her most famous Spanish novels are La sal de la vida (Espasa Calpe, 1999), Ars Amandi (Espasa Calpe, 2000), Paisajes de invierno (Alianza Editorial, 2003), La alambrada de Levi (Language of Rag, 2006) and Amor en un campo de minas (Algaida, 2013), among others.
 She also published numerous tales in collective volumes and she wrote the long story L 'Ennui for the collection La Casa Ciega (Editorial Edaf, 2005).

-She was awarded of Narrative Prize of Gonzalo Torrente Ballester (which was celebrated in Madrid) in its XXI edition, thanks to her penultimate novel El verano de la nutria; an adventurous novel, full of nuances, which turns into a dramatic experience.
+She was awarded the Premio Torrente Ballester (which was celebrated in Madrid) in its XXI edition, thanks to her penultimate novel El verano de la nutria; an adventurous novel, full of nuances, which turns into a dramatic experience.